 Right after the queue of small islands, you will see a large island in the south and that is Drvenik Veli Island.

-Besides, there’s another route that is divided into three phases, first, you will have to go to the Solta Island by boat, then road travel to the western side of the island, and then sea travel of 15-20 minutes will take you to the blue lagoon.
+Besides, there’s another route that is divided into three phases, first, you will have to go to Solta Island by boat, then road travel to the western side of the island, and then sea travel of 15-20 minutes will take you to the blue lagoon.

-In case, you don’t like long sea journeys, you may cut it short.
+In case, you don’t like long sea journeys, you may cut them short.
 For that catch a bus, taxi, or your own conveyance and take the Ivana Pavla II motorway, it will lead you to the Trogir, then book a boat and get to the Drvenik Veli Island passing by the Uvala Jelinak Veli Island.

 Best time to visit Blue Lagoon in Croatia